-- A Faculty of Health Sciences name tag must be worn by all public health students. - Students must carry appropriate identification (e.g., U of L student ID). - Students are expected to abide by the dress codes of the organizations in which they are placed for a practicum.
+- A Faculty of Health Sciences name tag must be worn by all aboriginal health students. - Students must carry appropriate identification (e.g., U of L student ID). - Students are expected to abide by the dress codes of the organizations in which they are placed for a practicum.

-Check with your faculty advisor about expected dress for your practicum setting.
+Check with your agency supervisor and faculty advisor about expected dress for your practicum setting.
 Settings for practicum placement will vary and may include community organizations and health care facilities.